andyhorn/Csv/README.md

 Some ideas for possible improvements include:
   * Templating the `ICsv` interface to easily map between CSV data and user-defined C# classes

+# Known Bugs
+There are no currently identified issues.